 Your video series includes:

-Module I improves the relationship with your dog and begins the training to keeping your dog Street Safe.
+Module I improves the relationship with your dog and begins the training to keep your dog Street Safe.
 This course only uses positive reinforcement – no aversive punishment, shock collars, etc.

 The goal is to create a better relationship with your dog so that your dog looks to you for direction, rather than reacting on his/her own and darting out into the street and putting themselves in danger.